Magnushhoie/FuzzyNotes/README.md

 # Search main note file (references.txt) for keywords "bash" "loop"
 ref bash loop

-# Search file notes2.txt in note folder for keywords "python"
+# Search file notes2.txt in note folder for keyword "python"
 ref notes2 python

+# See list of all note files
+ref --list
+ref -l

+# ref -all:
 # Search across all files in note folder for keywords "python" "list"
+ref --all python list
 ref -a python list
 ```